 Artificial Christmas trees today take on a variety of shapes or profiles in order to meet the needs of every household.
-With these beautifully crafted trees, different homes – no matter how big or small the space, no matter the style – are imparted with the spirit of Christmas through the heartwarming presence of these evergreens.
+With these beautifully crafted trees, different homes, no matter the size or style, are imparted with the spirit of Christmas through the heartwarming presence of these evergreens.

 The Full Tree

 Full trees are the most popular of all because they resemble real Christmas trees pretty closely.
 Featuring lush foliage and a broad profile, full trees are perfect for cheering up the mood in your home with their regal charm and abundance.